LouieOHagan/CI-Milestone1-Project/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/LouieOHagan/My-Furry-Friend-Website)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
     - Alternatively Click [Here](https://raw.githubusercontent.com/LouieOHagan/CI-Milestone1-Project/master/readMe-assets/github-pages-deployment.gif) for a GIF demonstrating the process starting from Step 2.
-3. Sroll down the Settings page unti you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refesh.
+5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [link](https://louieohagan.github.io/My-Furry-Friend-Website/index.html) in the "GitHub Pages" section.

 ### Forking the GitHub Repository